Wine, Cider, Fruit Soda & SPIRITS

 Savour Award-Winning Similkameen

 The Similkameen has a storied agricultural past, so it was only a matter of time before the people here figured out how to make world-class wine.
 Similkameen winemakers use traditional grapes and tree-ripened fruit to create their delicious wines and ciders.
 They are passionate about the land and their communities.
 Most of all, their passion comes through in what they produce, which is award-winning grape and fruit wines.
-The Stunning valley is one of 9 recognized appellations (Geographical Indications) in BC.
+The Stunning Valley is one of 9 recognized appellations (Geographical Indications) in BC.

 - 3 Benches Estate Winery